Tranzakt/Tranzakt-Obsolete3/Design.md

 ### Laravel Developer - Browser Dependencies

+### Tranzakt development - Submodules

+TBD but it may be sensible for code separation to have separate submodule directories for different functions of TD i.e.:

+* Tranzakt Developer Tables
+* Tranzakt Developer Forms
+* Tranzakt Developer Visualizers

 ### Tranzakt development - Server Dependencies

 The above packages are those required for the various Tranzakt packages to run.